 - Linda Rydholm, former Councillor for City of Thunder Bay

 “The CEDI process has been positive for my community.
 This collaboration between Municipal and First Nation communities is something I have pushed for many years.
 The facilitation your organization provides is a large part of its success in our partnership with the City.
 Having a facilitator enables the parties to work together better; neither party is ‘lead’ and both have equal input this way.”

 - Michael Pelletier Senior, Director of Economic Development, Fort William First Nation

-This partnership is currently in Stage D: Act of the Stronger Together process, working to develop and implement their economic development initiatives.
+This partnership graduated from the CEDI program and plan to continue to work collaboratively to develop and implement their identified joint economic development initiatives.
 Their areas of interest for the coming year, include:

-• Formalizing their joint economic development working group for the long term through a terms of reference passed by their respective councils
+• Formalizing their joint economic development working group for the long term through a term of reference passed by their respective councils